NASHIK TOURISM GUIDE:

-The city was named as “Gulshanabad” during Mughal period, in appreciation of beauty of Nashik.
+The city was named as “Gulshanabad” during the Mughal period, in appreciation of the beauty of Nashik.
 The old name was restored when Peshwas took over in 1751.
 In 1818 Nashik surrendered to the British.
-During the freedom struggle of 1857, Nashik was the scene of considerable disturbance.
+During the freedom struggle of 1857, Nashik was the scene of the considerable disturbance.
 The struggle ended by 1860, and Nashik once again enjoyed peace.

 Nashik Municipality was formed in 1864.
-In 1869, Nashik was made a full-fledged District with its present 13 ‘Talukas’ (regions.)
+In 1869, Nashik was made a full-fledged district with its present 13 ‘Talukas’ (regions.)
 Nashik was always prominent as a center of revolutionary activities.
 Mahatma Gandhi’s non-cooperation movement found its share of activities here in Nashik as well.
 Dr. Ambedkar has organized his temple entry movement for the abolition of untouchability and mass movement was organized in 1932.

 Nagpur cherishes a rich tradition of music, particularly the Hindustani classical form.
 Kirti Kala Mandir in the town celebrates the Krishna Jayanti Mohotsav (a Hindu festival) every year by inviting renowned performers in Nashik.
 Painting and sketching exhibitions are regularly held at the Mahatma Phule art gallery in town.

-Nashik has produced many well known, eminent personalities in literature, art, social workers, filmmakers, dramatists, musician’s etc. However, the famous among these people is the memorable personality – Vinayak Damodar Savarkar, one of the fervent freedom fighters of India.
+Nashik has produced many well known, eminent personalities in literature, art, social workers, filmmakers, dramatists, musicians, etc. However, the famous among these people is the memorable personality – Vinayak Damodar Savarkar, one of the fervent freedom fighters of India.
 Nashik is home to renowned writers like the Tatyasaheb Shirwadkar, Vasant Kanetkar, and A.V.
 Warty.
 Mr. Dadasahed Phalke, who hailed from Nashik, made the first moving picture produced in India – ‘Raja Harishchandra.’

 Panchavati: Northern part of Nashik is known as Panchavati as River Godavari flows.
-It is believed that Lord Shri Ram and Sita along with Lakshman (also spelt as Laxman) stayed at Panchavati for some time.
-Thus Panchavati gained lot of importance.
+It is believed that Lord Shri Ram and Sita along with Lakshman (also spelled as Laxman) stayed at Panchavati for some time.
+Thus Panchavati gained a lot of importance.
 There are five Banyan (‘Vad’) trees and hence the area is called Panchavati.

 Sita Gumpha: The Gumpha, which means a cave, located near the five Banyan trees in Panchavati is one of the attractions of Nashik.
 One can enter the cave with the help of a narrow staircase.
-The cave has the idol of Shree Ram, Laxman and Sita.
+The cave has the idol of Shree Ram, Laxman, and Sita.
 Devotees believe that Ravan kidnapped Sita from the same place.

 Naroshankar Temple: Naroshankar Temple is situated in Panchavati area, on the bank of river Godavari – fondly called as Anga by Nasikites.
 Naroshankar Rajebahaddur built this temple in 1747.
 The architectural style of the temple is called “Maya” style.
 It is one of the most beautiful pieces of temple architecture of the 18th century.
-The temple is surrounded by 11 feet fortification.
+The temple is surrounded by 11 feet of fortification.
 In its Four Corners are umbrellas – called “Meghadambari” or “Barasati”.
 There is a “Bell house” called “Naroshankar Bell” in the front part, which is very famous.

 Modakeshwar Ganesh Temple: Another famous temple of Nashik where the idol in the temple is believed to be self emerged.
-The ‘Modak’ is a special Maharastrian dish made of coconut and jaggery.
+The ‘Modak’ is a special Maharashtrian dish made of coconut and jaggery.
 This dish is considered to be Lord Ganesh’s favorite.

 Guru Gangeshwar Ved Mandir: Guru Gangeshwar Ved Mandir was built with the aim of studying Indian culture and Ved and Puranas.
 The entrance to the temple is very large and attractive with glasses and floodlights.
 Free training and education on Ved-Puranas is given to students from all over India.
-The temple contains the idols of Shri Ram, Laxman (also spelt as Lakshman) and Sita along with a beautiful idol of Guru Gangeshwaraji.
+The temple contains the idols of Shri Ram, Laxman (also spelled as Lakshman) and Sita along with a beautiful idol of Guru Gangeshwaraji.